-Floating LED Installation Indicates Change in the Water
+Floating LED Installation Indicates Changes in Water Quality

 LED lighting is known to have many useful qualities.
 Before, this has included providing us with brighter, more penetrative lighting but with all of the fantastic benefits of producing light for much less energy.
-But now, it can even be used to indicate the quality of the water to inquisitive onlookers.
+But now, LED can be used in many other types of application.
 Intrigued?
-Read on to discover how.
+Read this LED Monkey blog to discover how a Floating LED Installation Indicates Changes in Water Quality.

 Floating on Manhattan's East River